appsemble/appsemble/README.md

 yarn start --help
 ```

+#### CLI Login

 A new account can be registered by going to `http://localhost:9999/register`.
 Later you can login on
 `http://localhost:9999/login`.
-If you use email registration to register an account, the email
+You can use any email address as long as it satisfies the email
+format of `user@email-provider.ext`.
+As the email is sent from the localhost environment, it is
-containing the verification link will be printed in the server logs.
-You need to click this link in
+actually not received by the user instead the email containing the verification link will be printed
-order to use your account.
+in the server logs.
+You need to click this link in order to verify you email and use your account.

-#### CLI Login

 To login using the Appsemble CLI, run the following command.